Five Alberta road trips to take this summer

 Originally from Medicine Hat, Sydnee Bell is no stranger to Alberta’s beautiful landscapes and historical communities.
-The recent grad from the Travel and Tourism diploma program at SAIT is combining her local knowledge and passion for travel to curate a list of places to check out this summer.
+The SAIT School of Hospitality and Tourism grad is combining her local knowledge and passion for travel to curate a list of places to check out this summer.
 So fill up your tank, type in your destination and start exploring!
-Just don’t forget to follow health guidelines!

 1) Claresholm – 133 km south of Calgary